mcollina/llip/README.txt

 == Installation

-<code>gem install llip</code>
+<code>sudo gem install llip</code>

 == History of this gem

-This library was originally developed as a project for a course at the engeneering[http://www.ing.unibo.it] faculty of the university of Bologna, Italy.
+This library was originally developed as a project for a computer language course at the engeneering[http://www.ing.unibo.it] faculty of the university of Bologna, Italy.

 == A Simple Example